-Ruth married in 1843 and two of her three children died prior to her involvement with the Mormon Battalion.
-Their oldest and only living daughter, Ellen, was left with Ruth's sister Betsey and her husband who brought Ellen to the Salt Lake Valley.
+Ruth was one of 10 children.
+Her mother died when she was four and her father died when she was ten.
+It is unclear who she lived with, but likely older married siblings.
+Ruth married in 1843 in New York where one child was born and then moved to Ohio where two more children were born and died near the time Joshua and Ruth joined the Church.
+Moving to Illinois and then traveling with the Saints to Council Bluff, their oldest and only living daughter, Ellen, was left behind with Ruth's sister Betsey and her husband who brought Ellen to the Salt Lake Valley.
+Ruth was 35 when she left Council Bluffs, one of the older women with the Battalion.

 In her widow's pension application, Ruth declared she was a laundress and nurse and drew her rations from the government the entire time of said service.